 Abstract

 Observing neural responses to visual stimuli can provide compelling neuroscience laboratories for undergraduates.
 However, experimental setup can be highly complex and expensive.
 In this paper, we describe three related hands-on experiments using the grasshopper and affordable technology to bring introductory concepts of neurophysiology to life and enhance student understanding and interest.
 We simplified a vision-related procedure using open-source and low-cost electrophysiology equipment, the Backyard Brains Spikerbox bioamplifier and an iPad oscilloscope app, to extracellularly record and analyze the descending contralateral movement detector (DCMD) neuron that underlies the grasshopper's motor sensitivity to looming monocular visual cues.
 In the natural environment, this visual and motor response serves as an escape mechanism for the grasshopper, a prey for a variety of animals including birds and larger insects.
-With our protocol, students can record and visualize DCMD firing frequency over the direct collision course of simulated objects, and understand the neuroanatomy of a single neuron and its related neural units that contribute to the escape behavior in grasshoppers.
-In addition to the single-unit electrophysiology experiment, we provide two follow-up experiments to encourage further scientific inquiry: finding an ‘ideal’ intertrial interval to avoid habituation of the DCMD response and investigating whether visibility of the stimulus affects DCMD activity.
+With our protocol, students can record and visualize DCMD firing frequencies whilst grasshoppers are exposed to a range of simulated objects on direct collision courses, and understand the neuroanatomy of a single neuron and its related neural units that contribute to the escape behavior in grasshoppers.
+In addition to the single-unit electrophysiology experiment, we provide two follow-up experiments to encourage further scientific inquiry: finding an ‘ideal’ intertrial interval to avoid habituation of the DCMD response, and investigating whether visibility of the stimulus affects DCMD activity.
 We also discuss the enthusiastic and constructive feedback received from undergraduates who performed the experiments in a classroom laboratory.

 Introduction